United States

 The CreatorDB Agency runs end-to-end influencer campaigns globally — shortlisting, outreach, contracting, and performance reporting.
 Talk to our team about building a campaign around creators in this niche.

-Yes, Dylan Leonte is a former member of the Nelk Boys, the popular YouTube prank and lifestyle group.
-He identifies himself as a "Former Nelkboys member" directly in his TikTok bio.
-After departing from the group, he built his own brand around gaming content on YouTube under the RealBadGrandpa name.
+Yes, Dylan Leonte is a former member of the Nelk Boys, the viral prank and vlog group.
+He references this directly in his TikTok bio, and after departing he went on to build his own independent brand as RealBadGrandpa with a focus on gaming content.

 Stats (followers, engagement, audience demographics, growth) are pulled live from the CreatorDB API covering YouTube, Instagram and TikTok.
 Bio and FAQ content is AI-assisted; news items are sourced from cited public press at generation time.
 Read the full methodology →